yesihaveidea/myrtille/DOCUMENTATION.md

 You can choose the browser you want to use by right-clicking an ASPX page into the "Myrtille.Web" project and click "Browse With...".

-The FreeRDP executable project is "Myrtille.RDP/FreeRDP.wfreerdp" (others FreeRDP projects under "Myrtille.RDP" are static or dynamic libraries).
+The FreeRDP executable is intended to be run from the "Myrtille.RDP" folder.

-You can debug FreeRDP, while an rdp session is active, by attaching the debugger to the process "FreeRDP.wfreerdp.exe" (native code).
+You can debug FreeRDP, while an rdp session is active, by attaching the debugger to the process "wfreerdp.exe" (native code).

-Before first run, build all the solution in order to generate "FreeRDP.wfreerdp.exe".
+Before first run, retrieve (git clone) the myrtille FreeRDP fork (https://github.com/cedrozor/FreeRDP) into the "Myrtille.RDP" folder and build it there in order to generate "wfreerdp.exe".

 Hit F5 to start debugging.